daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```
 .5ea5/QPY4// becomes kernel32.dll
 ```
-After the API calls to get the RC4 enrypted .rsrc section are deobfuscated it will call the following API functions:
+After the strings to get the RC4 enrypted .rsrc section are deobfuscated it will call the following API functions:
 ```
 SizeofResource
 FindResourceA